ChangRiver/realworld/instructors/guides/pedagogy.md

 This text, however, will not show up inside the checkbox because there's a space above it.
 ```

-The checkbox name needs tp be a unique string that ideally describes the action the user needs to take.
+The checkbox name needs to be a unique string that ideally describes the action the user needs to take.
 Checkbox names _can_ include spaces.
 Also, only use paragraphs inside of checkboxes - it might break if you use a heading, image, etc. We'll probably update this soon, but for now, just use paragraphs (which can contain links, bold, italics, etc).

 #### Break H1 chapters into as many relevant subheadings as possible (H2,H3,H4,H5)
 We need to do this ourselves for the example courses, but basically the idea is that any specific explanations/tasks should be intelligently grouped to ensure we don't have "run-on" courses.
 This will also ensure that the learner knows exactly what they're learning/doing at any given time.